kirito-k/Lightning-File-Sharing-P2P-System/README.md

 Lightning File Sharing P2P System is a peer to peer file sharing system based on Kademlia routing.
 Kademlia is an optimized routing algorithm popularly used in distributed systems.

+There are two parts in this system.
+- Peers(those who sends and receives file from one another)
+- MiniServer(A centralized system which ONLY connects one peer to its closest peer)

 Time complexity of File sharing and routing is O(log(N)), where N is number of nodes in the system.